core-wg/resource-directory/draft-ietf-core-resource-directory.md

 are unique.

 Endpoint
 :   Endpoint (EP) is a term used to describe a web server or client in {{RFC7252}}.
 In the context of this specification an endpoint is used to describe a web server that registers resources to the Resource Directory.
 An endpoint is identified by its endpoint name, which is included during registration, and is unique within the associated domain of the registration.

+Context
+:   When registering links to a Resource Directory, the Context refers to the scheme, address, port, and base path for all the links registered on behalf of an endpoint, of the general form scheme://host:port/path/ where the client may explicitly set the scheme and host, and may supply the port and path as optional parameters.
+When the context of a registration is explicitly set, the URI resolution rules in {{RFC3986}} MUST be applied.

 Commissioning Tool
 : Commissioning Tool (CT) is a device that assists during the installation of the network by assigning values to parameters, naming endpoints and groups, or adapting the installation to the needs of the applications.

 RDAO
 : Resource Directory Address Option.